 - Cut skinless Salmon Fillets into chunky pieces, sprinkle with Salt and Sake, massage and set aside.

 - Trim Shimeji and tear into smaller pieces.
 Trim Bok Choy stem, wash well, and cut leaves into the size that is easy to eat.

 - Heat Chicken Stock in a saucepan over medium heat and cook Onion until soft.
 Add Bok Choy, Shimeji and Salmon, bring back to the boil and cook for 5 minutes or until Salmon is cooked.
 Season with Salt and White Pepper.

-- Mix Milk and Corn Starch in a small bowl, then add the mixture to the soup.
+- Mix Milk and Corn Starch (OR Potato Starch) in a small bowl, then add the mixture to the soup.
 Carefully stir and cook until soup is thickened.

 - Enjoy with nice crusty bread or freshly cooked rice.